Zone 2 | Metadiaphyseal Junction | Watershed Zone | High Nonunion Risk | Athletes Need Surgery

 Jones Fractures - Fifth Metatarsal Zone 2

-The Jones fracture is a fracture at the metadiaphyseal junction of the fifth metatarsal base (Zone 2), first described by Sir Robert Jones in 1902.
+The Jones fracture is a fracture at the metadiaphyseal junction of the fifth metatarsal base (Zone 2), first described by Sir Robert Jones in 1902 (who sustained the injury himself while dancing).
 It is notorious for its high nonunion rate and prolonged healing time, making it a critical exam topic.

 Anatomy/Biomechanics